UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="8" title="Using Arguments when Reading in Files">

 Load in the data using the most suitable arguments.

 **Instructions:**
-Running a coding exercise for the first time, could take a bit of time for everything to load.
+Running a coding exercise for the first time could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:
-Read in the `pokemon.csv` file using the full pathway.
+- Read in the `pokemon.csv` file using the full pathway.
-Save it as `pokemon_sample`.
+- Save it as `pokemon_sample`.
-Only load in the first 100 rows and only load in columns  `name`, `total_bs`, `type`.
+- Only load in the first 100 rows and only load in columns  `name`, `total_bs`, `type`.
-Display the entire dataframe.
+- Display the entire dataframe.

 <codeblock id="02_08">